-For an introduction and to see how this post fits in the complete list of preschool lesson plans, please see my post: Preschool Curriculum Ideas For Homeschool – Lesson Plans For The Year.
+For an introduction and to see how this post fits in the complete list of preschool lesson ideas for the year, please see my post: Preschool Lesson Ideas For Homeschool – Plans For The Year.

 Goal & Objectives